zhanglinchao1/Interval-type-2-fuzzy-game-equilibrium/README.md

-# Learning Robust (\alpha)-Fuzzy Nash Equilibria for Blockchain-Governed Vehicular Games
+# Learning Robust α-Fuzzy Nash Equilibria for Blockchain-Governed Vehicular Games

 This repository packages the code and reproducibility assets for the FuzzyVeins experiments.